Samsung/ONE/tools/circle_plus_gen/README.md

 ## Add training hyperparameters using json file

 You can add a training hyperparameters to a circle file.
 To begin with, you need to write the hyperparameters in a json file.
-Here's [an example](./example/train_tparam.json) of a json file.
+Here's [an example](./example/train_tparam.json) of a json file. <br/>
+To write own json file, please refer detailed documenet [here](./how-to-write-tparam-json.md).

 ```bash
 cat example/train_tparam.json